ARM-software/Tool-Solutions/docker/tensorflow-aarch64/README.md

     ```  > ./build.sh --build-type base ```

-  * To choose between the different tensorflow versions use '--tf_version 1' for TensorFlow 1.15.2 or '--tf_version 2' for TensorFlow 2.2.0.
-The default value is set to tf_version=1.
+To choose between the different tensorflow versions use '--tf_version 1' for TensorFlow 1.15.2 or '--tf_version 2' for TensorFlow 2.3.0.
+The default value is set to tf_version=2.
 For the base build: This will generate an image named 'DockerTest/ubuntu/base-v$tf_version', hyphenated with the version of TensorFlow chosen.

-TensorFlow can optionally be built with oneDNN, using the '--onednn' or '--dnnl' flag, either using the C++ reference kernels throughout,
-'--onednn reference', or with the addition of OpenBLAS for BLAS calls '--onednn openblas'.
-Tensorflow 1.x is built with oneDNN 0.21.3 (MKL-DNN) and Tensorflow 2.x is built with oneDNN 1.4.
+TensorFlow can optionally be built with oneDNN, using the '--onednn' or '--dnnl' flag.
+Tensorflow 1.x is built with oneDNN 0.21.3 (MKL-DNN) and Tensorflow 2.x is built with oneDNN 1.5.1.
 Without the '--onednn' flag, the default Eigen backend of Tensorflow is chosen.
 For the final TensorFlow image with oneDNN: This will generate an image 'tensorflow-v$tf_version$onednn_blas with the type of onednn backend chosen.

+The BLAS backend for oneDNN can also be selected using the '--onednn' or '--dnnl' flags:
+For TensorFlow 1.x builds, this defaults to the C++ reference kernels, setting '--dnnl openblas' will use the OpenBLAS libary where possible.
+For TensorFlow 2.x builds, this defaults to using Arm Performance Libraries, but '--onednn reference' and '--onednn openblas' can also be selected to use the reference C++ kernels, or OpenBLAS respectively.
+_Note: The oneDNN backend chosen will be apended to the image name: `tensorflow-v$tf_version$onednn_blas`._
+_Note: selecting OpenBLAS will also cause other dependencies (NumPy and SciPy) to be built against OpenBLAS rather than Arm Performance Libraries._

+By default, all packages will built with optimisations for the host machine, equivalent to setting `-mcpu=native` at compile time for each component build.
+It is possible to choose a specific build target using the `--build-target` flag:
+  * native       - optimize for the current host machine (default).
+  * neoverse-n1  - optimize for Neoverse-N1.
+  * thunderx2t99 - optimize for Marvell ThunderX2.
+  * generic      - generate portable build suitable for any Armv8a target.
+_Note: The version of Arm Performance Libaries included will execute on any Armv8a target, but only includes optimisations for Neoverse-N1._

-Memory requirements for building TensorFlow can be singificant, and may exceed the available
+Memory requirements for building TensorFlow can be significant, and may exceed the available
 memory, particularly for parallel builds (the default).
 There are two flags which can be used to
 control the resources Bazel consumes:

-  * --jobs sets the number of jobs to run in parallel during the build, this will apply to all parallel builds/
+  * --jobs sets the number of jobs to run in parallel during the build, this will apply to all parallel builds
   * --bazel_memory_limit sets a memory limit for Bazel build, in MiB

 ## Running the Docker image